Tkunl/hash-worker/packages/core/README.md

 ```

 > [!WARNING]
-> If you are using `Vite` as your build tool and are experiencing dependency optimization issues with the hash-worker
+If you are using `Vite` as your build tool, you need to add some configurations in your `vite.config.js` to exclude hash-worker from optimizeDeps.
-package, you can exclude the hash-worker package from dependency optimization in the `vite.config.js` file.
->
-> Attention: Old version of `vite` may not emit errors.

 ```js
 // vite.config.js